 Planning & Consultation

 We know life can be hectic, and we want to get your finished photographs and albums into your hands as soon as possible.
 Ordering usually takes place at the studio approximately two weeks after your session (this will change to online with physical distancing rules still in effect).

 HST will be added to all prices.
-Preferred methods of payment is e-transfer.
+Preferred method of payment is e-transfer.

 If required, credit cards can be accepted and payment plans can be arranged.